fis/aoc/docs/2020-notes.md

 For the straightforward part 2 solution, it's essential that a single move is an O(1) operation on the big ring.
-The obvious easy data structure is a singly linked list combined with an array of pointers to the nodes: the former to keep track of the ring order so that the three cups can be moved without shifting any data around, and the latter for locating the destination cup without scanning the whole list.
+The obvious easy data structure is a singly linked list combined with an array of the nodes: the former to keep track of the ring order so that the three cups can be moved without shifting any data around, and the latter for locating the destination cup without scanning the whole list.

 ## [Day 24](https://adventofcode.com/2020/day/24): Lobby Layout